ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 15. On the **Review your settings** tab, review your policy.
 Make any needed changes.
 When you're ready, choose **Create**.

+> [!TIP]
-Allow approximately one hour for your new DLP policy to work its way through your data center.
+> Allow approximately one hour for your new DLP policy to work its way through your data center.

 ## Related articles